Theodore

 Theodore has shown very soft population growth performance across periods assessed by AreaSearch

-Theodore's population, as of November 2025, is approximately 3,726.
-This figure represents a decrease of 72 individuals since the 2021 Census, which reported a population of 3,798.
-The change is inferred from the estimated resident population of 3,726 as of June 2024 and an additional 5 validated new addresses since the Census date.
-This results in a population density ratio of 1,186 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-While Theodore experienced a 1.9% decline from census, the SA3 area achieved 0.2% growth, indicating divergent population trends.
-Natural growth contributed approximately 73.6% of overall population gains during recent periods.
+Theodore's population, as per AreaSearch's analysis, was approximately 3,726 as of February 2026.
+This figure represents a decrease of 72 individuals, a 1.9% drop from the 2021 Census count of 3,798 people.
+The change is inferred from the estimated resident population of 3,726 in June 2024 and an additional 5 validated new addresses since the Census date.
+This results in a population density ratio of 1,186 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+While Theodore experienced a 1.9% decline since the census, the SA3 area showed a 0.1% growth, indicating differing population trends within the region.
+Population growth was primarily driven by natural growth, contributing approximately 73.6% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
-Future population trends indicate an overall decline by 199 persons by 2041 according to these projections.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Future population trends indicate an overall decline by 199 persons by 2041, according to these projections.
 However, specific age cohorts are expected to grow, notably the 65 to 74 age group, projected to increase by 101 people.

 Frequently Asked Questions - Population